 When old people get nostalgic, their sentences start with “I used to love…” or “I still remember well…”

-I still remember well playing the Maniac Mansion and Zak McKracken pick-and-point adventures in the early 90s.
-I never finished any of them, not even Indiana Jones and the Last Crusade or Secret of Monkey Island later on.
+I still remember well playing the Maniac Mansion and Zak McKracken point-and-click adventures in the early 90s.
+I never finished any of them, and that didn’t change later with Indiana Jones and the Last Crusade or Secret of Monkey Island either.
 With which I have just listed practically all the successful games by and/or with Ron Gilbert.

 Other sentences from old people can also begin with “If someone had told me back then…”.